1861 Confederate States presidential election: Results

 The election effectively confirmed the decision that had been made by the Provisional Confederate Congress earlier in the year.

-Davis remained President until May 5, 1865, when the Confederate government was officially dissolved.Source (Popular Vote): CSA President - Popular Vote.
+Davis remained President until May 5, 1865, when the Confederate government was officially dissolved.

+Source (Popular Vote): CSA President - Popular Vote.
 Our Campaigns.
-(August 30, 2012).Source (Electoral Vote):' CSA President.
+(August 30, 2012).Source (Electoral Vote): CSA President.
 Our Campaigns.
 (August 30, 2012).

 (a) Totals reflect the popular vote in North Carolina only.(b) Missouri and Kentucky did not participate in this election.
 Missouri was admitted November 28, 1861, and Kentucky December 10, 1861.

 Electoral College

-The Confederate States Electoral College was the institution that elected the president (Jefferson Davis) and vice president (Alexander H. Stephens) for a six-year term without possibility of re-election for the president.
+The Confederate States Electoral College was the institution that elected the president and vice president for a six-year term without possibility of re-election for the president.

 The president and vice president were not elected directly by the voters.
 Instead, they were elected by electors who were chosen by popular vote on a state-by-state basis, with the exception of South Carolina, where the electors were chosen by the state legislature.
 This system was established by the Constitution of the Confederate States, in emulation of the United States Constitution.
 Like the U.S. Constitution, the Confederate Constitution provided that each state would have a number of electors "equal to the whole number of Senators and Representatives to which the State may be entitled in the Congress" (Article II, Section 1).

 The Electoral College consisted of 109 electors.
 The electors (chosen in the November 6 elections) met in their respective states to cast their votes on December 4, 1861 (Confederate law mandated that electors meet on the first Wednesday in December).
-The Congress met in joint session on February 19, 1862 and certified the result.
+The Congress met in joint session on February 19, 1862, and certified the result.
 Davis and Stephens were inaugurated on February 22, 1862.